 1. Emotional Regulation Therapy (ERT)

 Emotion Regulation Therapy is a person-centered approach to dealing with affective regulation.
-It uses parts of CBT, DBT, Mindfulness, and other humanitarian approaches to achieve the following goals:
+It uses parts of CBT, DBT, Mindfulness, and other humanistic approaches to achieve the following goals:

 - Helping individuals identify, acknowledge, and describe their emotions.